 Every company has its own unique needs and issues.
 So the best digital signage CMS in the market that’s topping all the rankings and comes with the widest range of features isn’t automatically the best for you.

 Are the many features applicable to your business?
-Is it designed and customized for your industry?
-Is the CMS too complicated for your simple application?
+Is the design customizable for your industry?
+Does the CMS simplify and not complicate?
 Is it too complicated for your staff to manage?

 8. Factor in Training